storacha/specs/w3-access.md

 }
 ```

-On invocation service sends an authorization confirmation email to `alice@web.mail`.
-Alice clicks a link in the email to approving requested authorization, on which service issues [attestation] proving that Alice has authorized requested authorization to `did:key:zAli` (an agent DID on new device).
+When the invocation is received, the service sends an authorization confirmation email to `alice@web.mail`.
+Alice clicks the link in the email to approve the requested authorization.
+The service then issues an [attestation] proving that Alice has authorized requested authorization to `did:key:zAli` (an agent DID on new device).

 ```json
 {